 Cobb was at Yarmouth when the mutiny in the North Sea station broke out on 27 May 1797 and upon Captain Edmund Crawley vacating the command of the Lion 64 in apparent ill-health during the hours after the initial outbreak Cobb went aboard that vessel to take command with the acquiescence of the crew.
 The Lion later joined those ships that had mutinied at the Nore on 12 May, and Cobb was sent to the Admiralty with the mutineers demands in June, returning almost immediately to advise that nothing but their unconditional surrender would be sufficient to end the dispute.
 Once the fleets had returned to duty he sat on the court martial of several ringleaders.

 He next commanded the Glatton 56 in succession to Captain Henry Trollope from August 1797, and after she was refitted at Yarmouth in the spring of 1799 he was present at the invasion of the Netherlands from August to October, being sent home in command of the squadron that escorted the captured Batavian fleet.
 Continuing to be based in the North Sea station, he commanded the Glatton under Vice-Admiral Archibald Dickson in the expedition to the Baltic from August to September 1800.

-In November 1800 he removed from the Glatton to the veteran Prince of Orange 70, sailing from Sheerness for Yarmouth on the last day of the month and remaining with the North Sea fleet until the end of April 1802, when upon the peace the Prince of Orange went up the Thames to Chatham to be paid off.
+In November 1800 he removed from the Glatton to the Princess of Orange 70, sailing from Sheerness for Yarmouth on the last day of the month and remaining with the North Sea fleet until the end of April 1802, when upon the peace the Princess of Orange went up the Thames to Chatham to be paid off.

 The address in his will was given as Great Yarmouth where he had built a residence that was put up for sale shortly after his death.